 Pressing [ON/OFF] (Power) enters the REC mode so you can record images.
-Pressing [▶] (PLAY) while in the REC mode enters the PLAY mode, which you can use to view snapshots and movies (pages 32, 109).
+Pressing [▶] (PLAY) while in the REC mode enters the PLAY mode, which you can use to view snapshots and movies (pages 37, 116).

-- You also can turn on the camera by pressing [] (PLAY). - Pressing [] (REC) or the shutter button while in the PLAY mode returns to the REC mode. - Take care to ensure that nothing is restricting or coming into contact with the lens as it extends.
-Holding the lens with your hand so it cannot extend creates the risk of malfunction. - About 10 seconds after you press [] (PLAY) to enter the PLAY mode, the lens will retract into the camera. - The Sleep function or Auto Power Off (pages 159, 159) will turn off power automatically if you do not perform any operation for a preset amount of time.
+- You also can turn on the camera by pressing [] (PLAY) or by tilting the monitor screen. - Pressing the shutter button while in the PLAY mode returns to the REC mode

+- Take care to ensure that nothing is restricting or coming into contact with the lens as it extends.
+Holding the lens with your hand so it cannot extend creates the risk of malfunction. - About 10 seconds after you press [F] (PLAY) to enter the PLAY mode, the lens will retract into the camera. - The Sleep function or Auto Power Off (pages 167, 167) will turn off power automatically if you do not perform any operation for a preset amount of time.